-Visit OneCareVT.org to see a list of network participants, or call OneCare at 802-847-7220, or toll free at 1-877-644-7176.
-You may also email OneCare Vermont directly at OneCareVT@OneCareVT.org.
+Visit OneCareVT.org to see a list of participants, or call OneCare at 1-877-644-7176.
+You can also email OneCare Vermont at OneCareVT@OneCareVT.org.

-What if my doctor is not part of the OneCare ACO network?
-What about care received outside of Vermont?
+What if some of my providers are not part of the OneCare ACO network?
+What about care I get outside of Vermont?